austral/austral.github.io/_spec/rationale-linear-types.md

 ```

 Here, we also have to specify which universe the parameters and the resulting
 type belong to.
-Rember: there are two universes: free and linear.
-So for example
+Remember: there are two universes: free and linear.
+So for
-we can write:
+example we can write:

 ```
 type T<A: Free, B: Free>: Free